How is Liability for an Accident in a Rotary Determined?

 Let our New Jersey car crash lawyers investigate your claim to determine who may be liable for your damages.
 We may be able to help you file a claim against the liable insurance company and your Personal Injury Protection (PIP) policy.

 We offer a free consultation, and there are no upfront fees.

 What Are the Rules of Driving in a Rotary?

 According to the New Jersey driver’s manual, there are no set rules for driving in a rotary/roundabout.
 Instead, drivers are expected to use common sense and remain cautious.
 Unfortunately, the driver’s manual is not clear on a lot of the rules that are written.

-One part of the manual establishes how traffic circles feed into or flow through a major highway dominate the traffic flow.
+In one part of the manual, it is established that traffic circles that feed into or flow through a major highway dominate the traffic flow.
 Therefore, drivers who are attempting to merge into the rotary must yield to vehicles already in the traffic circle.

 However, the driver’s manual also instructs drivers to recall basic governing rules regarding any uncontrolled intersection – when a driver to the left is expected to yield to one on the right.
-This could be interpreted to say that a driver in the rotary should yield to one attempting to enter it.
+This could be interpreted as a driver in the rotary should yield to one attempting to enter it.

 There are some traffic circles that have posted signs alerting drivers to stop or yield before entering the rotary, which could help establish who has the right-of-way.

 Usually, though, the right-of-way is determined by “historically established traffic patterns,” which could be vague when trying to establish who is at fault for a collision.